LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <br>

-Plotting the conditional means as represnted by the blue trend line shows us that the mean of perceived antisocial behaviour for those persons aged 30 is around −0.3.
+Plotting the conditional means as represented by the blue trend line shows us that the mean of perceived antisocial behaviour for those persons aged 30 is around −0.3.
 This would be a better guess than the mean for all ages, 0.0018.
 The trend line gives us a better idea of what is going on in our scatterplot, but the line looks a bit rough.
 We can make it smoother:
 <br>